 Every DID has an associated DID document containing cryptographic material, authentication suites, and service endpoints.
-Cryptographic material combined with authentication suites provide a set of mechanisms for authentication (e.g. public keys, alternate pseudonymous biometric protocols, etc.).
+Cryptographic material combined with authentication suites provides a set of mechanisms for authentication (e.g., public keys, alternate pseudonymous biometric protocols, etc.).
 Additionally, optional service endpoints enable trusted interactions with the owner of the DID.

 Befitting the requirements defined above, a DID can be implemented as either a pure DID with no cryptographic properties, a cryptographic identifier (CID) or with an alias.
 Note that these variants are considered subgroups of DIDs as a whole.

-A cryptographic identifier or CID is a "a globally unique identifier that is algorithmically generated from cryptographic key material so that it has specific cryptographic properties".
-In essence, a CID is a public key or a value generated out of a public key (e.g. a truncated hash) which gives it the power to cryptographically sign things.
+A cryptographic identifier or CID is a globally unique identifier that is algorithmically generated from cryptographic key material so that it has specific cryptographic properties.
+In essence, a CID is a public key or a value generated out of a public key (e.g., a truncated hash) which gives it to sign things cryptographically.
 An example CID may look like this:

 Claims are signed attestations of a certain structure made by a DID (the issuer) about itself or another DID (the holder) to be inspected by a third party (the inspector).
 This structure is dictated by a claim definition (or claim schema), which all participants can fetch, compare and understand.
 There are 5 fundamental types of claims which can be used to provide certain levels of information security, ranging from public over encrypted to private.